- Diversity, Equity, and Inclusion

 - Game Design Initiative

-Programming Languages is a lively area at Cornell with eight faculty and over a dozen Ph.D. students.
+The programming languages research group at Cornell includes eight faculty and over two dozen Ph.D. students.
 We are proud of both our breadth and depth in this core discipline.
 Cornell has been known from the beginning for its research in programming languages.
 We have made foundational contributions to type theory, automated theorem proving, and language semantics.
 A more recent theme has been language-based solutions to important problems such as computer security, networking, and distributed programming.
 Cornell researchers have also contributed to language implementation, program analysis and optimization, domain-specific languages, and software engineering.

 Nate Foster works on language design, semantics, and implementation.
 In the past, he worked on languages and type systems for data processing, including bidirectional languages and data provenance.
 More recently, he has been developing the Frenetic language, which provides high-level constructs for specifying the behavior of networks.
 Frenetic makes it possible for programmers to specify the behavior of an entire network using a single program that a compiler translates to low-level code for the underlying devices.
 This provides opportunities for enforcing security, reliability, and performance guarantees using language-based techniques.